Uniform Complexity for Text Generation: Testing for (In)consistencies from the Prompt-Continuation Pairs

-We also look at psycholinguistic variables in reading using external wordlists such as the Age-of-Acquisition (AOA) database compiled by \citet{kuperman2012age} which contains over 30,000 English content words and the SubtlexUS by \cite{brysbaert2009moving} which is a compilation of over 74,000 word forms with frequency values extracted from 8,000 general films and series.
-These special databases contain words that are associated to various age levels where children expected to learn when they reach the stage.
+We also look at psycholinguistic and word familiarity variables in reading using external wordlists such as the Age-of-Acquisition (AOA) database compiled by \citet{kuperman2012age} which contains over 30,000 English content words and the SubtlexUS by \cite{brysbaert2009moving} which is a compilation of over 74,000-word forms with frequency values extracted from 8,000 general films and series.
+These special databases contain words that are associated with various age levels that children are expected to learn when they reach the stage.
 The works of \citet{vajjala2016readability} and \citet{chen-meurers-2016-characterizing} both have leveraged on these predictors in readability assessment and text familiarity.
 Using the LingFeat tool, we extract over 26 \textit{token, lemma, and sentence-based normalizations of AOA and SubtlexUS variations}.
-Results from Table~\ref{tab:psycho_table} show that not a single model has coincided with each other in terms on non-significant feature.
-The baseline GPT-2 model's continuations are significantly different from the prompts with respect to psycholinguistic features used while the finetuned GPT-2 model only obtained non-significance from the averages of token-based features from SubltexUS.
-This may faintly suggest that the finetuned GPT-2 model simply reuse some of the words present from the prompt that are recognized by or included in the SubtlexUS database.
+Results from Table~\ref{tab:psycho_table} show that not a single model has coincided with each other in terms of uniform features.
+The base GPT-2 model's continuations are all significantly different from the prompts with respect to the psycholinguistic features used, the finetuned GPT-2 model only obtained non-significance from the averages of token-based features from the SubltexUS dataset, and no uniformity is seen for the GPT-2 model finetuned with uniformly complex text.
+This suggests that fine-tuning for general story generation may introduce some control on the use of English content words but cannot be generalized to all types of fine-tuning.